Local Advisory Board

 When not in school Jemma can usually be found having fun with family and friends, growing things in her garden or relaxing with a good book!

-Deborah Kavanagh, LAB member
+Deborah Kavanagh, LAB member and SEND Lead

 Born in Manchester, with close family connections in Carlisle, Debbie started school here before emigrating to Australia to complete her primary school education.
 She returned to the UK to live in Carlisle completing her education at Newman School followed by HE/FE with Carlisle College and University of Cumbria.
 While raising her two children in the south of the city, Debbie was closely involved with primary education as a volunteer for St Margaret Mary’s Primary School.
 Encouraged by the school and parish, Debbie completed a post grad cert in Religious Education through Lancaster University.
 For over 12 years Debbie developed and delivered community-based programmes, working in partnership with St Margaret Mary Primary School, parents and the parish with collaboration and inclusivity at the heart of everything.
 More recently, Debbie took on the role of Enterprise Advisor for Cumbria Careers Hub, initially supporting Caldew Secondary School and now Newman School career lead.